Chambertin Grand Cru wine appellation

 The Chambertin appellation

-The Chambertin appellation is an Appellation d'Origine Contrôlée (AOC) produced in the Chambertin climat in Gevrey-Chambertin in the Burgundy region.
-The origin of Chambertin comes from a peasant named Bertin, who planted his vines on a plot next to the Clos de Bèze.
+The Chambertin appellation is an Appellation d'Origine Contrôlée (AOC) produced on the Chambertin climat in Gevrey-Chambertin in the Burgundy region.
+The origin of Chambertin comes from a peasant named Bertin, who reportedly planted his vines on a plot next to the Clos de Bèze.
 After this peasant's death, the plot remained named "Champ de Bertin" (Bertin's Field).

 The best vintages of the Chambertin Grand Cru appellation are: 1928, 1929, 1934, 1937.
 The vintages 1945, 1947, 1949 and 1952 are excellent.
 Finally, 1964, 1971, 1976, 1978 and the wines from 1989, 1990, 1996, 2001, 2002, 2005, 2009 are exceptional.